chenx/PCraw/README.md

 A log file pcraw.log is created under the same directory.

-A cookie file pcrawl_cookie.txt is created under the same directory.
+A cookie file pcraw_cookie.txt is created under the same directory.

 PCraw uses log files to keep track of crawling progress.
 If a crawling session is broken, next time starting the crawling  it can pick up from the broken point.
 It does this by using the following log files stored under local_root (where the downloaded files are stored).
 When PCraw starts, it first read in values from these 3 logs.